-DR Congo to move Israeli embassy to Tel Aviv, Netanyahu says
+DR Congo to move embassy from Tel Aviv to Jerusalem, Netanyahu says

-If the move goes ahead, DR Congo will exit a small group of countries with embassies in the disputed city of Jerusalem.
+If the move goes ahead, DR Congo will join a small group of countries with embassies in the disputed city of Jerusalem.

 The Democratic Republic of Congo will move its embassy in Israel to Jerusalem from Tel Aviv, Israeli Prime Minister Benjamin Netanyahu said on Friday.